-Hertfordshire County Council co-ordinate In-Year Admissions on behalf of the school.
-Information about how to apply and the online application forms can be found at www.hertfordshire.gov.uk/inyear.
+Fearnhill School co-ordinates its own In-Year Admissions.
+Information about how to apply can be found on school website under 'Join us' > 'Admissions arrangements'.
 The oversubscription criteria outlined above is used to prioritise all In-Year applications.
 A paper application form can be requested from the Customer Service Centre on 0300 123 4043